-Bi-weekly reports of reported incidents will be reviewed by the Bias Incident Response Team (Human Resources, Student Life, Conduct) that meet regularly to review information available regarding reported biased incidents and implement strategies to educate and/or engage the campus community as appropriate.
-The Bias Incident Response Team does not take the place of frontline staff that may be dealing with student concerns.
-The work of the Team is both preventative and responsive.
-In addition, counseling services are available to anyone that would like the support.
+The President's Diversity, Equity and Inclusion Core Team will meet each term to review information available regarding reported biased incidents and implement strategies to educate and/or engage the campus community as appropriate.
 Human Resources may be included when the reporter is a faculty or staff member.
-When appropriate, enhanced safety measures (patrols, surveillance etc.) will be promptly initiated and directed by University Safety in cooperation with Parkview Police and Public Safety.
+When appropriate, enhanced safety measures (patrols, surveillance etc.) will be promptly initiated and directed by University Safety.